-Although assays from key drill holes are still awaited, new assays and hand held XRF data indicate the mineralisation appears to be increasing in thickness and grade from north to south into a priority target area interpreted by Impact to contain potential "feeder zones" to the main LBHG.
-Feeder zones are fault-controlled conduits through which hot magma migrates into a larger intrusion from depth and which are common sites for the deposition of nickel-copper sulphides (ASX Release 9th July 2020 and see below).
+Importantly the mineralisation appears to be increasing in thickness and grade at depth and also from north to south into a priority target area interpreted by Impact to contain potential "feeder zones" to the main LBHG.
+Feeder zones are fault-controlled conduits through which hot magma migrates into a larger intrusion from depth and which are common sites for the deposition of nickel-copper sulphides (ASX Releases 9th July 2020 and 17th December 2020).